ispras/scrapy-puppeteer/README.md

 Sometimes you may receive responses with status 422 (Unprocessable Entity).
 This means the scrapy-puppeteer-services struggled to find provided context or page in its memory.
-In such situations you can use this middleware to restore such contexts.
+In such situations you can use this middleware to restore these contexts.

 Enabling the middleware:
 ```Python